 During your vacation with Bodhi Surf you will spend significant time at the beautiful Ballena Marine National Park.
 The waves here are perfect for both beginners and intermediate surfers and there is rarely more than a handful of surfers out at any given time; moreover, the beach is a great place to hang and spend time just chilling out.

 Note: Transportation included for single travelers is a shuttle service.

 We couldn’t have asked for a better experience, and the Bodhi Surf School family took better care of us than we could have hoped.
 From detailed and timely pre-sales responses, to recommendations on flights, car rental, atv tour, lodging, to great local restaurants.
 My friends and I were looking for an experience and not just a vacation, and we got more than we expected.

 A Typical Surfing Vacation Day

 Wake up in sunny Costa Rica, perhaps to the sounds of the jungle and animals around you, and enjoy a typical breakfast with some of the country’s infamous coffee.
 Next, get your sunscreen and bathing suit on and head to the beach for some beach time and a surf lesson.
-During the lesson you will learn surf safety, technique, and practice both on the beach and in the water.
 After surfing, head to a local “soda” for some local fare, and back to your home for the week for a little rest and relaxation.
-After lunch, head back to the beach for surfing round number two, where you will build upon the skills you practiced in the morning, learning more about the waves and how to catch them on your own.
+After lunch, head back to the beach for surfing round number two, where you will build upon the skills you practiced in your morning session.
 At the end of the day, you will feel satisfied and “surfed out”, but know you’ll be ready to get back on the board the next day.